kewp/jack/README.md

 }
 ```

-every name is assumed to correspond to an html
+where each name corresponds to an HTML
-file, e.g. `main.html` and `header.html`.
+fragment.

-`main.html` might look like this:
+e.g. `main.html` might look like

 ```html
 <!DOCTYPE html>